bschmoker/pipertalent.co/index.md

-## Meet diverse candidates
+## Sourcing diverse candidates for creative positions

-We source candidates that would otherwise **miss your opportunities**
+We source candidates that would otherwise **miss your employment pitches**

-Our candidates trust Piper Talent to match them with the best roles

-We build **authentic relationships** with universities and community organizations
+We build authentic relationships with creative thinkers built on professionalism, understanding and trust

+We develop programs to help empoyers retain the many advantages of their diverse team

 ## Making safe spaces for artistic collaborations

-Creaator of The Introverts Network series of Writer/Visual Artist meet ups.
+Staffed by trained professionals and artists, we understand creatives

+We advise and represent

+We are the creators of the popular writer and visual artist networking program: The Introverts Network

+## Bringing creative energy and diversity of thought to your enterprise

+What can Piper Talent do for you?